lelocin/wings/README.md

    type nul > .env
    ```

-   Open the '.env' file in a text editor
+   Open the '.env' file in a text editor.

    Add the following your '.env' file and replace the placeholders with your actual MySQL connection details:
    ```
    DB_HOST=my_mysql_host